brian-ogilvie/mars-rescue/README.md

 ### Mobile:
 On mobile devices, a virtual set of arrows appears on the console.
 Control your ship by tapping those.
 Toggle your speed boost by tapping the "S" in the console.

+## Technologies Used:
+This project is built using vanilla Javascript and DOM manipulation.
+All styling and layout is done with CSS.
+The animation is created by a combination of CSS transitions, CSS keyframe animation, and javascript intervals/timeouts/requestAnimationFrames.

 ## Wireframes:
 [Game In Progress](https://res.cloudinary.com/brian-ogilvie/image/upload/v1545078425/Project%201%20Wireframes/Game%20In%20Progress.jpg)